Table Rock State Park (South Carolina): Park features

 The park features a lodge built by the Civilian Conservation Corps (CCC) that includes a kitchen and a 72-seat dining room.
-There are two park lakes that accommodate seasonal swimming and hiking trails that lead to Mill Creek Falls, the Pinnacle Mountain summit (two routes), and Table Rock summit.
+There are two park lakes for seasonal swimming, and hiking trails lead to Mill Creek Falls, the Pinnacle Mountain summit (two routes), and Table Rock summit.
 A nature center offers educational programs, and there are picnic shelters and a playground.

 Trails

 The 1.9 mi Carrick Creek Nature Trail loops around two creeks with small cascades and waterfalls and displays wildflowers in season.

-The 3.5 mi Table Rock Summit Trail is moderately strenuous, rising 2000 ft above the trailhead and includes a shelter built by the CCC.
+The 3.5 mi Table Rock Summit Trail is moderately strenuous, rising 2000 ft above the trailhead, and includes a shelter built by the CCC.
 At approximately 2.5 mi, the trail forks, the left fork following a ridge trail to Pinnacle Mountain and the right fork to the summit at 3124 ft.
 The trail ends at an overlook with a view of Table Rock Reservoir and Caesars Head.

 The park is the eastern trailhead of the 80 mi Foothills Trail through the Blue Ridge Escarpment.